tstack/lnav/docs/source/formats.rst

     of the message field that should be inserted at this point in the message.
 The special :code:`__timestamp__` field name can be used to insert a human-readable timestamp.
 The :code:`__level__` field can be used to insert the level name as defined by lnav.
+The :code:`__duration__` field can be used to insert a humanized duration value (e.g. "1m23s") when a duration field is defined for the format.

     .. tip::